-BRUCE WESTERN is Professor of Sociology and the Daniel and Florence Guggenheim Professor of Criminal Justice Policy.
-He is also the Faculty Chair of the Program in Criminal Justice Policy and Management at the John F. Kennedy School of Government.
+BRUCE WESTERN is Professor of Sociology at Harvard University, Visiting Professor at Columbia University, and Distinguished Visiting Research Professor at The University of Queensland in Australia.
 Western's research broadly studies the relationship between political institutions and social and economic inequality.
 He has longstanding interests in criminal justice policy, incarceration, and the effects of incarceration on poor communities.
 His research on economic inequality has analyzed labor unions and their effects on income inequality, and trends in income inequality and mobility in the United States.
 In his work on quantitative methods, Western has also developed applications of Bayesian statistics to sociology.

 In recent projects, Western served as the Vice Chair of the National Academy of Sciences Committee on the Causes and Consequences of High Incarceration Rates in the United States, and he is the principal investigator on the Harvard Executive Session on Community Corrections, sponsored by the National Institute of Justice.
 He is also the principal investigator of the Boston Reentry Study, a longitudinal study of formerly-incarcerated men and women returning to the Boston area.